tgross/blog.0x74696d.com/content/posts/2021-01-24-dropped-signals.md

 This would be a catastrophic bug in an init system or process supervisor (and/or something like [ContainerPilot](https://github.com/joyent/containerpilot), where it actually was a bug in early versions).
 We need to catch `SIGWAIT` to reap zombie processes.
-It'd also cause dropped for an interactive terminal application, where we're probably masking `SIGWINCH` to detect terminal window size changes.
+It'd also cause dropped signals for an interactive terminal application, where we'd probably masking `SIGWINCH` to detect terminal window size changes.

 But for most web applications this isn't a huge deal.
 Typically where